Kaufman Astoria Studios: 21st century

 In 2020, Kaufman Astoria Studios announced a five-block redevelopment project around the studio, in conjunction with Larry Silverstein, Bedrock Real Estate, and ODA Architecture.
 The area would be called Innovation QNS and stretch from 37th to 43rd Streets from 35th to 36th Avenues.
 The project, to cost $2 billion, would add 2,700 residential units, 200000 ft2 for shops and restaurants, and 250000 ft2 for creative industries.
-Construction could begin in 2023.
+Construction was planned to begin in 2023.
+In 2022, the New York City Council approved the Innovation QNS project, although local activists had opposed the plans.
+Construction was delayed in part because of the expiration of the 421-a tax exemption and the 2023 Writers Guild of America strike.
+Two of the buildings in the Innovation QNS site were sold in early 2025, and the project was canceled that August due to industry and tax-policy uncertainty.

 Notable productions

-Motion pictures filmed there include the musicals Hair and The Wiz, and the films Goodfellas and Carlito's Way.
+Motion pictures filmed there include the musicals Hair and The Wiz, and the films Goodfellas, The Money Pit, and Carlito's Way.
 In 1984, The Jacksons' music video "Torture" was filmed there as well.
-The 1986 movie The Money Pit starring Tom Hanks and Shelley Long.
 Many sequences, especially the 'visitation' sequence in 2002 TV mini series Angels in America, were also shot there.
 A 2009 remake, The Taking of Pelham 1 2 3, also used the studios.
 In 2011, the remake of Arthur filmed a few scenes there.